During Microsoft Ignite in November 2021, Azure Sentinel is now called Microsoft Sentinel.

 Additional resources I highly encourage you to check:

 - Video recording: learn how to implement and manage Azure Sentinel effectively.

 - Learn more about Azure Sentinel, check the official documentation from Microsoft.

-- Learn about Analytics Rules, check the official documentation from Microsoft.
+- Learn about Analytics Rules, and check the official documentation from Microsoft.

-- Learn about Playbooks, check the Azure Sentinel’s GitHub page contributed by the community and Microsoft.
+- Learn about Playbooks, and check the Azure Sentinel’s GitHub page contributed by the community and Microsoft.

 The power of Azure Sentinel comes from the ability to detect, investigate, and remediate threats.
 To do this, you must first ingest data in the form of alerts from different security providers, such as Azure Security Center or other Microsoft security services, as well as other third-party solutions.

 If you have any questions or feedback, please leave a comment.